Should You Put Starter Fertilizer on New Sod?

 All the information should be on the fertilizer label.
 There are three main things you want to consider to make sure the right amount of nutrients are included: the type of fertilizer, the rate at which it is applied, and how often it should be applied.

 When you look at a fertilizer bag you will notice that there are three numbers displayed prominently on the bag.
-These numbers relate to the fertilizers NPK and are typically printed in the format 10-10-10 on the majority of commercial fertilizer packages.
+These numbers on the fertilizer bag relate to the fertilizers NPK and are typically printed in the format 10-10-10 on the majority of commercial fertilizer packages.
 These numbers provide information regarding the nutrient content of the fertilizer, specifically the amounts of nitrogen, phosphorus (potash), and potassium that are present in it.

 The first number displays the percentage of nitrogen that is contained in the fertilizer.
 The amount of nitrogen that is present in fertilizer rises as the percentage does.
 The concentrations of phosphorus and potassium are also described using percentages as their units of measurement.